RamonKaes/WebDev-Tools/.github/NO_GITHUB_ACTIONS.md

 Alternatives to using GitHub Actions for CI (cost-free options):
 1. Self-hosted runner — if you own a machine, you can add a self-hosted runner to execute CI jobs without paying for GitHub minutes.
-2. Local test automation — scripts to run tests locally before push/PR.
+2. Local automation — scripts to run checks locally before push/PR.
 3. A lightweight CI server under your control (e.g., Jenkins/Gitlab CI) if you want more automation off-GitHub.

 If you want to re-enable GitHub Actions later, create a new workflow file and open a PR.
 Prefer `workflow_dispatch` and `paths-ignore` rules to minimize unnecessary runs.